android-ui-testing/Cookbook/docs/content/practices/state_clearing.md

 ##### 2.1 Orchestrator

-Basically is it possible to have cleared state, if you are executing your tests like this:
+Basically is it possible to have cleared state, if you would execute your tests like this:

 ```bash
 adb shell am instrument -c TestClass#method1 -w com.package.name/junitRunnerClass